Today's Articles

 On this date in 1955, E. Frederic Morrow became the first Black to serve in an executive position on a United States president’s cabinet in the White House.

-A graduate and a recipient of a law degree from Rutgers University, Morrow served as an NAACP field secretary before joining the U.S. Army Field Artillery in 1942.
+A graduate of Rutgers University with a law degree, Morrow served as an NAACP field secretary before joining the U.S. Army Field Artillery in 1942.
 In four years, he was promoted from private to major.
 The former CBS public affairs writer served as an administrative aid and advisor to President Dwight D. Eisenhower on his campaign train in 1952.

-Morrow later became the first Black vice president of the Bank of America, the world's largest privately-owned bank.
+Morrow later became the first Black vice president of Bank of America, the world's largest privately owned bank.
 In charge of the bank's international division, he monitored foreign loans and business development.
-Later he became an associate at the Education Testing Service in Princeton, NJ.
+Later, he became an associate at the Education Testing Service in Princeton, NJ.

-He published his autobiography, "Black Man in the White House," in 1963, leaving a valuable account of his experience as an African American working in the Eisenhower inner circle, including his disappointment with the indecisions of the president’s civil rights policy.
+He published his autobiography, "Black Man in the White House," in 1963.
+In it, he left a valuable account of his experience as an African American working in the Eisenhower inner circle, including his disappointment with the president’s indecisions regarding civil rights policy.

 Morrow died in August 1994 in New York's Mount Sinai Hospital of complications from a stroke.